hatedabamboo/notes.hatedabamboo.me/src/posts/bash-functions.md

 ### Share a secret securely

 Some big tech companies have their own services for sharing sensitive data.
-Some security-related software companies, if I’m not mistaken, provide the same functionality.
+Some security-related software companies, if I'm not mistaken, provide the same functionality.

 For personal use, I prefer onetimesecret.com.